 I believe it comes down to what you focus on.
-If you are from the west, you have to open your mind and be willing to escape your comfort zone to truly connect with what makes India such a deeply special place.
+If you come from the West, you have to open your mind and be willing to truly leave your comfort zone to connect with what makes India such a deeply special place.

 India is full of mysterious places and stories spanning back over the centuries that are just beckoning to be explored.
 Some you may have heard of, but some are rare tourist places in India that will take a little more getting to.
 Often the road less travelled takes us to the most memorable places.
 Both on and off the beaten path, India is home to some of the top ten mysterious places in the world, that will leave you in awe.

 Many of the ancient mysterious places can be found right here in India.
 India itself is enshrouded by fascinating stories, deep history and creepy paranormal activity.
 As we introduce you to the most mysterious places in India, it is hard to not let your imagination run too wild.

 When you visit these places, you will see that so much of what happens seems to go way beyond anything that could be explained by your own imagination…

 Table of Contents

 - 1. A River That Sucks People In: Khooni Nadi

 - 2. Unsolved Mysteries of India: The abandoned village of Kuldhara, Rajasthan